Abecid/abecid.github.io/_posts/2026-07-28-gpu-systems-for-modern-ai.md

 Training often repeats a regular batch shape.
 Serving handles requests that arrive and finish at different times.
 A static batch can leave capacity unused when short requests finish but the batch waits for a long one. **Continuous batching** updates the active group at iteration boundaries: finished requests leave, and compatible waiting requests enter their slots.

 {% include figure.liquid path="assets/img/blogs/gpu-systems/batching.svg" mobile_path="assets/img/blogs/gpu-systems/batching-mobile.svg" alt="A requires four iterations; B and C need two each.
-Continuous batching replaces B with C while A runs, finishing at iteration four instead of six." caption="Two slots; equal-cost iterations; compatible requests." width=900 height=414 mobile_width=390 mobile_height=447 zoomable=true avoid_scaling=true %}
+Continuous batching replaces B with C while A runs, finishing at iteration four instead of six." caption="Two slots; iterations of equal cost; compatible requests." width=900 height=414 mobile_width=390 mobile_height=447 zoomable=true avoid_scaling=true %}

 In this example, A needs four iterations while B and C need two each.
 Refilling B’s slot with C finishes all three in four iterations instead of six.
 Actual iterations vary with batch size and request type, so the diagram is a schedule, not a measured speedup.
 Larger batches can also increase an individual request’s latency.
 Evaluate throughput together with queue time and latency targets; **goodput** counts requests that finish within those targets.